KaiEmilW/68000_Relocator_FLASH_Kickstart/README.md

 ### !!!
 IMPORTANT NOTE !!!
-1 MB RAM is required to program the EEPROMs, so you might have to program it by using a Kickstart ROM 2.05 or higher on your motherboard (to ulilize your accelerator boards memory).
+1 MB RAM is required to program the EEPROMs, so you might have to program it by using a Kickstart ROM 2.05 or higher on your motherboard (to ulilize the accelerator board's memory).

 ### Known Issues And Pending Items